oilcrest/ohwr-array-interface-labview/README.txt

 #TODO
  - warn and abort when compliance is reached
- - different voltage lists with easy switching
+ - voltage lists from file, if not user defined input
  - finish OpenCorrection
  - create matrix HexPlot map file
  - speed up